izzatZuhairi/keypath-assessment/README.md

 `docker compose up -d --build`

-Or: run the start.sh script provided in the root file: (dont worry they are just docker compose command)
+Or (recommended): run the start.sh script provided in the root file: (dont worry they are just docker compose command)

 `bash ./start.sh`